janvierjr/Framer/README.md

 # Framer
-A demo project using the Framer Motion Library
+A demo project using the Framer Motion Library, Sass.

 ## View Project Link
 To see the deployed version visit: TBD